 In short, there is an unlimited number of ways digital bus stops help develop smart cities.
 Most of these ways are achieved through clever data integrations.

-These smart bus stops could also be linked to the council or bus company’s information hub, which allows for endless possibilities of what to display.
-For example, in Southampton (where we’re based) when Southampton FC play at the weekends, traffic increases noticeably.
-A smart bus stop can have its content scheduled to let passengers and residents know that the game is on and that their journey may take longer than expected. it could also go a step further and give live score updates for the local match.
+These smart bus stops could also be linked to the council or bus companyโs information hub, which allows for endless possibilities of what to display.
+For example, in Southampton (where weโre based) when Southampton FC play at the weekends, traffic increases noticeably.
+A smart bus stop can have its content scheduled to let passengers and residents know that the game is on and that their journey may take longer than expected.
+It could even go as far as to give live score updates for the local match.

-There are endless possibilities for digital bus shelters and they can greatly enhance smart cities.
+There are endless possibilities for digital bus shelters and their ability to make smart cities smarter!

 4. Environmentally Friendly Local Messaging with Bus Stop Digital Displays

-Of course, there is some environmental cost to manufacturing a screen.
-However, once installed you won’t have to touch it again.
-When content needs replacing, it is done digitally, and no trees are cut down.
-Updates are also done remotely over the cloud irradicating fuel consumption.
-To go a step further, councils and bus companies can utilise the often unused roof of the bus shelter to install solar panels.
+Updates are also done remotely over the cloud, eliminating fuel consumption.
+To go a step further, councils and bus companies can even utilise the often unused roof of the bus shelter to install solar panels.
 These solar panels can help power the digital bus stop and reduce the power needed from the mains.
-Alternatively, these solar panels could be separate from the digital bus stop and produce power in a collective smart city project.
+Alternatively, these solar panels could be separated from the digital bus stop and produce power in a collective smart city project.

 5. Engage Local Audiences